microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

     evaluate_config,  # the function to evaluate a config config=config_search_space,  # the search space defined
     metric="score",
-    mode="min",  # the optimization mode, 'min' or 'max' num_samples=-1,  # the maximal number of configs to try, -1 means infinite time_budget_s=10,  # the time budget in seconds use_ray=True,
+    mode="min",  # the optimization mode, "min" or "max" num_samples=-1,  # the maximal number of configs to try, -1 means infinite time_budget_s=10,  # the time budget in seconds use_ray=True,